diogro/expressionVariance-manuscript/main.md

 ## Gene function assessment

 __GO term enrichment__: All gene ontology (GO) analyses were done using the clusterProfiler R package v4.2.2 [@Wu2021-db] and the Org.Hs.eg.db database package v3.14.0 [@godb].
-GO and all further enrichment analysis used the hypergeometric test to assess the significance of the enrichment.
+GO and all further enrichment analyses used the hypergeometric test to assess the significance of the enrichment.

-__Enviromentally reponsive genes__: We use the list of environmentally responsive genes available the supporting information from Lea et al. [@Lea2021-hf] and test for enrichment of environmentally responsive genes in the genes within the highest and lowest 5% of gene expression variance rank.
+__Environmentally responsive genes__: We use the list of environmentally responsive genes available in the supporting information from Lea et al. [@Lea2021-hf] and test for enrichment of environmentally responsive genes in the genes within the highest and lowest 5% of gene expression variance rank.

 __Housekeeping genes__: Human housekeeping genes were identified as genes that are expressed with low variance in all 52 human cell and tissue types, assessed in over 10,000 samples [@Hounkpe2020-yq].
 We test for enrichment of housekeeping genes in the genes within the highest and lowest 5% of gene expression variance rank.